EOSgithub/linked-blog-starter-md/EH - Relic Compendium V1.2.md

 ---
 ## Lightning Vessel Set
 *(Usable by: Barbarian or Initiative 4+)*
+*Lightning warrior who chains enemies to the ground and transforms into living lightning for devastating mobility*

 > **Galvanic Core (T1)**
 > Once per turn you can use your bonus action to cause one of the following effects: